Skip to content

 • --q2: The \(Q^2\) value at which to evaluate \(\alpha_s\).

-Converting LHAPDF into NeoPDF Format
+Converting LHAPDF Sets into NeoPDF Format

-Convert LHAPDF set to NeoPDF format
+Convert standard LHAPDF to NeoPDF format

 To convert a standard LHAPDF set into the new, compressed NeoPDF format: